 Daylight Saving Time is Doing Far More Harm than Good, According to Sleep Scientists

-Rush University Medical Center • Dec 31, 2021
+Rush University Medical Center • December 31, 2021

 Twice a year, every year, Americans dutifully change the clocks throughout their homes, cars and offices in service of daylight saving time.
 But if losing an hour of sleep or suddenly being expected to stay up an hour after your normal bedtime is disrupting your routine, you're not alone.